Are Coding Bootcamps Worth It?

 Both programs, which had expanded to multiple campuses across the country, closed abruptly in 2017, and some experts predicted additional code school closures.
 Contrary to those expectations, however, the market has grown 10 times over since 2013, according to Course Report.

-In its 2019 market study, Course Report also points out the number of code schools has swelled to 96 in-person bootcamps across 71 U.S. cities, in addition to 14 fully online coding bootcamps.
+In its 2019 market study, Course Report also points out that the number of code schools has swelled to 96 in-person bootcamps across 71 U.S. cities, in addition to 14 fully online coding bootcamps.
 Much of this growth can be attributed to corporate partners that see the advantage of this model for retraining employees.

 What Are the Benefits of Coding Bootcamps?